hashicorp/terraform-provider-google/website/docs/r/bigquery_reservation.html.markdown

   If false, any query using this reservation will use idle slots from other reservations within the same admin project.
 If true, a query using this reservation will execute with the slot capacity specified above at most.

+* `concurrency` -
+  (Optional)
+  Maximum number of queries that are allowed to run concurrently in this reservation.
+This is a soft limit due to asynchronous nature of the system and various optimizations for small queries.
+Default value is 0 which means that concurrency will be automatically set based on the reservation size.

+* `multi_region_auxiliary` -
+  (Optional)
+  Applicable only for reservations located within one of the BigQuery multi-regions (US or EU).
+  If set to true, this reservation is placed in the organization's secondary region which is designated for disaster recovery purposes.
+If false, this reservation is placed in the organization's default region.

 * `location` -
   (Optional)